xylar/shtns/README.md

 CHANGE LOG:
 -----------
+* v3.2.1  (5 Apr 2019)
+	- Fix important bugs introduced in v3.2.
+	- Use of Ishioka recurrence is no more the default, but can be activated with `--enable-ishioka`.
+	- Support for Volta GPU, with better detection of CUDA libraries.

 * v3.2  (8 Mar 2019)
 	- New rotation functions, including the generation of Wigner-d matrices (thanks to Alex J. Yuffa).
 	- New recurrence formula of Ishioka (2018) leading to faster transforms, especially for large sizes.